-The emergency response vehicle will be equipped with a mobile broadband satcom link that will improve the usage of current medical systems offering higher speed, better coverage, and a continuous communication link.
+The emergency response vehicle is equipped with a mobile broadband Satcom link that improves the usage of current medical systems offering higher speed, better coverage, and a continuous communication link.

-The use of broadband will enable the deployment of diagnostic tools requiring the transfer of heavy data like ultrasound scans, video-conferencing between hospital and emergency response vehicle.
+The use of broadband enables the deployment of diagnostic tools requiring the transfer of heavy data like ultrasound scans, video-conferencing between hospital and emergency response vehicle.

-The more robust communication link and increased quality of data will allow for supported clinical decision making.
-The SatCare activity will contribute data about the potential cost savings to patient care that could be generated through the use of pre-hospital scanning with satellite transmission of the imaging data.
+The more robust communication link and increased quality of data allows for supported clinical decision-making.
+The SatCare activity contributed to gather data about the potential cost savings to patient care that could be generated through the use of pre-hospital scanning with satellite transmission of the imaging data.

 The main blocks of the SatCare connected ambulance architecture are: